sebam2k4/sebastiankulig-Jekyll/readme.md

 * how to intergate this with github and push updates to external host: register365?
 * Start a blog
 * learn learn learn....

+## Development Instructions

+To set up your environment to develop this theme:
+1. Clone this repo
+2. run `bundle install` from the root folder of the repo (where _config.yml file is).

+To test the website locally as you make changes to it:
+1. Run `bundle exec jekyll serve` from the root folder of the repo and open your browser to `http://localhost:4000/`.

+This starts a Jekyll server using the website's files and contents.
+Refresh your browser as modifications are made to see any changes.

+## NOTE
+1. Plese feel free to fork/clone to play around with the code or develop your own project.
+2. This project will most likely develop into a full Jekyll theme in the future.
+3. Please don't use any of my content: text and pictures.